Jackie Bradley Jr. Player Props: Royals vs. White Sox

-On Monday, Jackie Bradley Jr. (.318 on-base percentage in past 10 games, 72 points above season-long percentage) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 7:40 PM ET.
+On Thursday, Jackie Bradley Jr. (hitting .292 in his past 10 games) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 2:10 PM ET.

 Jackie Bradley Jr. Game Info & Props vs. the White Sox